jeffrey0653/aws-elemental-medialive-lab-guide/docs/getting-started-OBStoFB.md

 1. Choose **Create** to create the input\.

    MediaLive adds the input to the list of inputs and automatically creates two destinations \(one primary and one redundant\)\.
-These destinations include the port 5000\.
+These destinations include the URL and port\.
 For example, **rtmp://18.176.19.105:1935/live/main** and **rtmp://18.178.120.169:1935/live/backup**\.
 These are the two locations where the upstream system must push the source\.

 1. Make a note of these two addresses because you will need them in [Step 10: Start the Upstream System and the Channel](#getting-started-step8)\.